 Please contact Martin through Playwrights' Studio

-Martin's musical adaption of Theresa Breslin's multi-award winning novel Divided City for the Citizens Theatre is now the longest running participatory theatre in education project in the history of Scottish theatre.
-The play has been seen by over 18,600 people and 2,154 young people have performed in a production.
-The project is directly funded by the Scottish Government and has partnered Glasgow City Council, South Lanarkshire Council, North Lanarkshire Council, Renfrewshire Council and will be happening in West Dunbartonshire from August 2016 to March 2017.
+Martin's musical adaption of Theresa Breslin's multi-award winning novel Divided City for the Citizens Theatrewas the longest running participatory theatre in education project in the history of Scottish theatre.
+The play having been seen by over 20,000 people with 2497 young people from 109 schools have performed in a production.

 Divided Citywas also performed by Irish pupils from local schools to over 2500 people as part of the Derry/ Londonderry City of Culture in 2013.

 Divided Citywas published by Bloomsbury as part of their Critical Scripts series in January 2013.
 The Abridged Musical Edition of Divided City was published by A & C Black in February 2014.

 In 2012, directed by award winning director Amanda Gaughan, his play Roman Bridge was the centre piece of the National Theatre of Scotland'sRevealseason.
 TheRoman Bridge play script was printed by Bloomsbury.

 In 2010 he worked with prisoners to create the script for the large scalePlatform 2:10project that culminated in four live performances in the chapel at HMP Barlinnie.Platform 2010was part of Creative Scotland's ground breaking Inspiring Change initiative.
 The script forPlatform 2:10won a gold Koestler Trust Award in 2012.

 He worked with Lanarkshire writers' groups as part of the National Theatre of Scotland's large-scale performance project SHIFT in autumn and winter of 2017.